 BSc(Hons), MSc, PhD, MBBS, FRCS (Gen Surg), MRCSEd, FRSB, FESSR, DipMedTox

 Adam is currently an Honorary Clinical Lecturer working in the Department of Surgery & Cancer at Hammersmith Hospital, Imperial College London.
-He is also a London Deanery (South-West Thames) General & HPB Surgical Registrar.
+He completed his General & HPB Surgical training on the London Deanery (South-West Thames) rotation, and is a Consultant General & HPB Surgeon at the Royal Surrey County Hospital, Guildford, Surrey.

 Adam undertook his undergraduate medical training at Charing Cross Hospital (ICSM) from 1997-2003 and achieved a First Class intercalated BSc(Hons) in Pharmacology and Toxicology at Imperial College.